-Tax relief for qualified 2018 disaster distributions.
-Recent legislation provides special rules that may apply to your 2018 return if you received a distribution from your IRA or other retirement plan and you suffered an economic loss as a result of a major disaster that occurred in 2018.
-These qualified disaster distributions are described in the 2018 Form 8915-C, Qualified 2018 Disaster Retirement Plan Distributions and Repayments, and its instructions.
+Tax relief for qualified 2018 and 2019 disaster distributions.
+Recent legislation has enacted special rules that may apply to your 2018 return and your 2019 return if you received a distribution from your IRA or other retirement plan and your main home was in certain Presidentially declared disaster areas.
+For your 2019 return, these qualified disaster distributions are those in 2019 Form 8915-C, Qualified 2018 Disaster Retirement Plan Distributions and Repayments, and its instructions: and 2019 Form 8915-D. Qualified 2019 Disaster Retirement Plan Distributions and Repayments, and its instructions.

-Special rules may also apply to your 2018 return if you received a distribution to purchase or construct a main home in a 2018 disaster area, but that home was not purchased or constructed because of the 2018 disaster.
-For your 2018 return, see the 2018 Form 8915-C and its instructions.
+Special rules also may apply to your 2018 return and your 2019 return if you received a distribution to purchase or construct a main home in the 2018 or 2019 disaster area, but that home was not purchased or constructed because of the 2018 or 2019 disaster.
+For your 2019 return, see 2019 Form 8915-D and its instructions.

-When these Form 8606 instructions went to print, Form 8915-C and its instructions had not been published.
-They will be available at IRS.gov/Form8915.
+When these Form 8606 instructions went to print, Forms CAUTION 8915-C and 8915-D (and their instructions) had not been published.
+They will be available at IRS.gov/ Form8915.